President Putin invites PM Modi to visit Russia | Law-Order

 So far, 21 annual summits have taken place alternatively in India and Russia.
 The last summit took place in New Delhi in December 2021.

-Putin also said that the trade turnover between Russia and India is growing, particularly on account of crude oil and high technology areas, Tass reported.
+Putin also said that the trade turnover between Russia and India is growing, particularly on account of crude oil and high technology areas.

 ''Our trade turnover is growing, for the second year in a row at the same time and at a steady pace.
 The growth rate this year is even higher than in the last year,'' he said.